• About TTT

 The most asked question is: “Are the Dinosaur Valley State Park tracks real?”

 According to Texas Parks & Wildlife, they are.
-Dinosaur track visibility largely depends on how much rain the area has received will determine the sighting of tracks.
+Dinosaur track visibility largely depends on the amount of rain the area has received, which determines the likelihood of spotting tracks.
 The water levels must be low to see them.
 But to find them, you will probably have to wade through the water.
-So, as you can guess, the best time to NOT go is after a full downpour that this area gets from time to time.

 Read about Mapping Dinosaur Tracks, and if you want, download the digital dinosaur track maps on your GPS-enabled smartphone.